puls/objc-mocktail/README.md

        mock[@"image1"] = image1;
        mock[@"image2"] = image2;

-**4.** Simply drag your images you want to mock to your app bundle and you are done.
+**4.** Drag the images who are expected to be mocked to the app bundle.
+That's it.

 ## Mad props